-Variable Name Spaeth Name Normalizations lcDispositionDirection LCTDIR varDecisionDirection (3) represention Leibik varbeelsloliblieetion (3)
+Variable Name

+lcDispositionDirectionSpaeth Name

+LCTDIRNormalizations

+varDecisionDirection (3)

 This variable specifies whether the decision of the court whose decision the Supreme Court reviewed was itself liberal or conservative as these terms are defined in the direction of decision variable (decisionDirection).

 lcDispositionDirection permits determination of whether the Supreme Court's disposition of the case upheld or overturned a liberal or a conservative lower court decision.